 The Foundation is the beneficiary of several life insurance policies that are not recorded as assets in the financial statements.

-During the year, the Foundation received proceeds from life insurance policies in the amount of \$Nil (\$400,937 in 2019).
+During the current and prior year, the Foundation did not receive any proceeds from life insurance policies.

 10. UNCERTAINTY DUE TO COVID-19 PANDEMIC